 1960’s-1980’s

-In 1969 an electrical fire broke out in the West Wing which destroyed the interior, the roof and many council documents, including those that related directly to Guildhall.
+In 1969 an electrical fire broke out in the West Wing which destroyed the interior, the roof, and many council documents, including those that related directly to the Guildhall.

-In 1972 Guildhall and the West Wing extension were listed as Grade II and in 1974 the local government went through a reorganisation meaning that there were a larger number of council members but nowhere to hold meetings, despite the relocation of previous Guildhall inhabitants leaving many rooms vacant, they were not big enough to hold council meetings.
+In 1972 the Guildhall and the West Wing extension were listed as Grade II and in 1974 the local government went through a reorganisation, meaning that there were a larger number of council members but nowhere to hold meetings.
+Despite the relocation of previous Guildhall inhabitants leaving many rooms vacant, they were not big enough to hold council meetings.

 The Council decided to make changes in 1982 and the Guildhall was drastically altered.
-Areas such as the jails and police house were demolished and rebuilt as larger rooms were built in their place to accommodate council meetings but also to be used as venues that could be rented out for public events.
+Areas such as the jails and police house were demolished, then rebuilt.
+Larger rooms were constructed in their place to accommodate council meetings, as well as being used as venues that could be rented out for public events.

 The 80’s brought renovation to the West Wing building in which extra floors were added to create offices after the fire a few years previously.